extio-de/lm-lib/README.md

-# Purpose
+# lm-lib

-The purpose of this application is to provide a comprehensive conversational AI system that enables efficient and effective human-computer interactions through natural language processing, conversation management, and text completion capabilities, utilizing caching, tokenization, and integration with external AI models and services to deliver a robust and scalable solution for applications such as chatbots, virtual assistants, and customer service platforms.
+The purpose of this library is to provide a comprehensive conversational AI system that enables efficient and effective human-computer interactions through natural language processing, conversation management, and text completion capabilities, utilizing caching, tokenization, and integration with external AI models and services to deliver a robust and scalable solution for applications such as chatbots, virtual assistants, and service platforms.

-# Program Description

-The program is a comprehensive conversational AI system that provides natural language processing functionality, conversation management, and text completion capabilities.
-The purpose of the program is to enable efficient and effective human-computer interactions through AI-powered conversations.

-The program consists of several packages that work together to achieve this goal.
-These packages include:

-1. **Caching layer (.lmlib.client.cached)**: Improves performance by reducing requests to the underlying client through caching and retrieving completion responses.
-2. **Natural Language Processing (.lmlib.client)**: Provides conversation management and text completion functionality, generating completions, processing conversations, and managing models.
-3. **Azure AI Integration (.lmlib.client.azureai)**: Integrates with Azure AI services, managing model profiles and handling conversation completions.
-4. **Text Completion (.lmlib.client.textcompletion)**: Provides text completion functionality using AI models, including model selection, prompt generation, and response handling.
-5. **Text Tokenization (.lmlib.token)**: Tokenizes text into numerical tokens and detokenizes numerical tokens back into human-readable text.
-6. **Conversation Prompts (.lmlib.prompt)**: Manages conversation prompts, creating new prompts, continuing conversations, and removing end-of-text markers.
-7. **Agent Executor (.lmlib.agent)**: Executes agent graphs concurrently, handles agent responses, and tracks request statistics.

 The program's key features include:

 * Agent graph execution
-* Conversation management and text completion
-* Integration with external AI models and services (e.g., Azure AI)
+* Integration with external AI models and services (e.g., Azure AI and OpenAi Api compatible)
+* Model profiles (choose the right model and parameters for the task)
-* Support for multiple prompt strategies and tokenization implementations
+* Conversation management and text completion with support for multiple prompt strategies and tokenization implementations
-* Caching and performance optimization

-Overall, the program is designed to provide a robust and efficient conversational AI system that can be used in various applications, such as chatbots, virtual assistants, and customer service platforms.

-*AgentRequestStatistic [requests=43, cachedPrompts=2, inTokens=23437, outTokens=7403, requestDuration=PT2M31.7349284S, getEffectiveDuration()=PT1M37.2400495S, getTps()=317.15, getOutTps()=76.13, getCost()=0.01458674]*
+* Prompt caching

 # Setup